Are you eligible?

-- Stream One: occupations on the NSW 190 Priority Skilled Occupation List (NSW 190 List)
+Your occupation must be on the NSW 190 Priority Skilled Occupation List (NSW 190 List).

-NSW cannot provide an indication of the likelihood of invitation under either of these streams.
+NSW cannot provide an indication of the likelihood of invitation.

 All candidates must have had their qualifications assessed as suitable to work in the nominated occupation in Australia.
 Read about the suitable skills assessment

 To be eligible for the 190 visa you need to provide evidence that you have a score of at least 65 points on the Department of Home Affairs points test.

 To be considered for NSW nomination you must be eligible for a minimum of 60 points on the Department of Home Affairs points test and if you are selected for NSW nomination you will receive an additional five points that can be used to meet the required total score of 65 points.

 NSW selects and invites the highest ranking candidates first.